MobiFlight/MobiFlight-Connector/docs/undo/redo/path-inspection.md

 # Path Inspection

-This Markdown file tracks selected configuration-item interactions through the application code structure.
+This document tracks selected configuration-item interactions through the application code structure.

-The goal is to identify where each interaction starts, how the state is modified, how the change is synchronized between backend and frontend, and which information would be required to undo the action.
+The goal is to identify where each interaction starts, how the state is modified, how the change is synchronized between backend and frontend, which information would be required to undo the action, and which additinal information may be required for Redo

 ## Toggle Active